deanebarker/url-stemming/README.md

 * Backslashes in a URL will always be replaced with forward slashes.

-* Double- and single dot notation will be removed and normalized.
-So, a double-dot segment ("/../") meant to climb back up the path will be applied and the URL automatically corrected for it.
+* Double- and single dot notation ("parent pathing") will be removed and normalized.
+So, a double-dot segment (`/../`) meant to climb back up the path will be applied and the URL automatically corrected for it. (`/foo/../bar/./baz` becomes `/bar/baz`)

 ## Examples